Proven-Paradox/shaper-system/Handbook.md

 Attributes: Mind, Finesse
 Anatomical knowledge, herbalism, and performing medical procedures.
 If you need to suture a wound, identify a poison, diagnose a disease, and other such actions, you should make a Medicine check.

+#### Nature
+Attributes: Heart, Soul
+Taming, raising, training, and understanding animals.
+Planting, tending to, and caring for plants.
+Understanding nature in an intuitive and nurturing sense.

 #### Performance
 Attributes: Finesse, Heart
 Singing, dancing, storytelling.
 This skill is used to gauge how entertained a crowd is with a show.